erbaclaire/Sample-Web-Dev-Code/fp/README.md

 6. On mobile, "Initial Value" and "Profit" are removed from the table to make it more viewable.
 I understand these are not necessary, though, per the requirements, so it should not matter.

-7. Values in the table are rounded to 2 decimals.
-Therefore, multiplying Shares * Price per Share in the table may be off by a few cents when compared to the reported Total Value, because Total Value is calculated on the unrounded Price per Share.